Foods to avoid high cholesterol

 Total cholesterol

 Cholesterol is not bad!
-It's a perfectly normal substance in your body, and if you don't eat it, your body will manufacture it.
-Cholesterol is an essential ingredient of your hormones for example.
+It is a perfectly normal substance in your body and if you don't eat it, your liver will manufacture it; an essential part of your hormones for example.

 What are LDL and HDL cholesterol?